-The committee's review was limited to specific concurrent enrollment standards impacting community colleges and school districts.
+The Department's review is limited to specific concurrent enrollment standards impacting community colleges and school districts.
 Review criteria include those stated in Iowa Code 256.17, as well as other criteria in the National Alliance of Concurrent Enrollment Partnership (NACEP) standards.
-The charge of the committee is to review course syllabi, instructor qualifications, examples of student products and the results of student assessments.
+The charge of the committee was to review course syllabi, instructor qualifications, examples of student products and the results of student assessments.
 In total, NACEP utilizes 16 national standards for curriculum, partnership, faculty, students, assessment, and program evaluation that encompass the mandated review criteria, as well as other Senior Year Plus requirements (Iowa Code 261E and 256.11) and appropriate practices.
 NACEP standards are in close alignment with Senior Year Plus requirements, as well as the Standards for Concurrent Enrollment Courses adopted by the community college chief academic officers in 2008.
-The department prepared a crosswalk which details the alignment between Senior Year Plus requirements and NACEP standards.
+The Department prepared a crosswalk which details the alignment between Senior Year Plus requirements and NACEP standards.

-To ensure that NACEP standards are met, the organization utilizes an accreditation process.
-The audit committee has accepted institutions' submission of evidence of obtaining accredited status to demonstrate audit criteria are met.
+To ensure NACEP standards are met, the organization utilizes an accreditation process.
+The Department accepts institutions' submission of evidence of obtaining accredited status to demonstrate audit criteria are met.
 This evidence is reviewed through the state's community college accreditation process.

-The intent of coupling this initiative with the NACEP accreditation process is to leverage the audit committee to incentivize participation in a larger, sustained quality improvement effort.
+The intent of coupling this initiative with the NACEP accreditation process is to incentivize participation in a larger, sustained quality improvement effort.
 This effort aligns with other accountability mechanisms, including the state accreditation processes for community colleges and school districts.
 Those processes have been modified to increase accountability for Senior Year Plus programming.

 The NACEP accreditation process involves a rigorous peer review of concurrent enrollment practices to ensure that institutions demonstrate they meet or exceed measurable criteria for each standard.
 The process includes a self-study and a thorough review by a peer group from accredited institutions which include public two and four-year universities.
-Once accredited, institutions go through a full reaccreditation process every seven years.
+Institutions go through a full reaccreditation process every seven years.
 Accredited status certifies that courses delivered through concurrent enrollment are the same as other community college courses in terms of faculty credentials, curricula and syllabi, assessment and learning outcomes.